superstes/growautomation/docs/source/setup/raspberry.rst

 * Flash RaspberryPi OS on the usb-ssd (*lite version is recommended but has no graphical user interface*)
 * Un- and re-plug both so they get automatically mounted on your computer

-  * Add a empty 'ssh' file on each of the boot partitions as seen `in this tutorial <https://learn.adafruit.com/adafruits-raspberry-pi-lesson-6-using-ssh/enabling-ssh>`_
+  * Add an empty 'ssh' file on each of the boot partitions as seen `in this tutorial <https://learn.adafruit.com/adafruits-raspberry-pi-lesson-6-using-ssh/enabling-ssh>`_
   * If you are using windows make sure you `enable it to show common file extensions <https://support.microsoft.com/en-us/windows/common-file-name-extensions-in-windows-da4a4430-8e76-89c5-59f7-1cdbbc75cb01>`_

 * Find the device in the network and connect to it via ssh per powershell (*windows*) or bash (*linux*) (*default password is 'raspberry'*)